Claude vs ChatGPT: Stop choosing. Start routing.

 Creative Studio

 Not optional anymore.
 Especially if you ship ads.
-Three things changed in the 5.5 image model, and any one of them justifies the subscription:
+The GPT-5.6 generation — Sol at the top, Terra and Luna underneath — plus GPT Image 2 changed three things, and any one of them justifies the subscription:

 • Typography that holds.
 Headlines and CTAs render legibly inside the image.
 For ads, that's the killer feature.